 Brass for Africa will be delivering an innovative music education project to improve the lives and future prospects of children who are detained at Kampiringisa National Rehabilitation Centre.
 Kampiringisa is Uganda’s only juvenile rehabilitation & detention centre for children aged 12-18.

 Brass for Africa has more than 6 years experience working alongside key local organisations to provide regular music education and performance opportunities to more than 800 disadvantaged children and young people in orphanages, schools, rehabilitation centres and communities in Uganda every week.
 Led by Director of Music, Dr Taylor Hughey, our model for music education and life skills is highly scalable, and through brass music we have been able to support so many life changing opportunities.

 Read more about the Charity running this project.

 As Country Manager, Rebecca is responsible for the overall delivery of the programme and will act a liaison to the Ministry of Gender.

-Lilly is senior teacher for the Kampiringisa project, and will be responsible for the delivery of a twice-weekly music education programme.
+Julius is a senior teacher for the Kampiringisa project, and will be responsible for the delivery of a twice-weekly music education programme.

 David is Head of Life Skills, and responsible for the delivery of twice-weekly life skills training and psychosocial support and counselling.

-£110 would provide a child at Kampiringisa with weekly brass music education for one year.
+£60 would provide a child at Kampiringisa with weekly music education and life skills for one year.